brechtbilliet/brechtbilliet.github.io/_posts/2022-08-30-routed-angular-dialogs.md

 They could always have the same api (no inputs and always a *confirm* and *cancel* button).

 Disadvantages:
-- We have to take care of dependency injection ourself
+- We have to take care of dependency injection ourself.
-- It's not that easy to provide inputs and outputs
+- It's not that easy to provide inputs and outputs.
-- It's rather complex in general
+- It's rather complex in general.
 - There is a lot of bookkeeping that we need to do just to show simple dialogs.

 Use case:
-- Confirmation dialogs
+- Confirmation dialogs.

 ## Approach two: The *ngIf statement